MinnPost/minnpost-wordpress/README.md

 # MinnPost WordPress

 This repository is [MinnPost.com](https://www.minnpost.com) in WordPress.
-It runs live on [WordPress.com VIP Go](https://vip.wordpress.com/).
+It runs live on [WordPress VIP](https://vip.wordpress.com/).
 This repository exists to faciliate open sharing of code and other development work, but because of the nature of VIP Go it does not include some required configuration files.

 ## Dependencies